Resources for Providers

 This training may take you up to 4 hours to complete.
 You will receive a Certificate for your records upon completion of the training.

 Beginning January 1, 2018, Health and Safety Code 1596.8662 requires all licensed providers, applicants, directors and employees to complete training as specified on their mandated reporter duties and to renew their training every two years.
 The following is a list of approved Alternate Mandated Reporter Trainings.
+All trainings on this list are approved statewide.

 California Emergency Medical Services Authority (EMSA) approves training programs for child care providers for Pediatric First Aid/CPR and Preventive Health Courses.